 When buying skirting board B&Q is one of the first stops many people make due to its wide range of DIY products.
 However, some people leave the site feeling that the stocked products are not quite what they’re looking for.
 So, are there other options than to buy B&Q skirting board and if so, what are they?

 It is a fact that B&Q stock a limited range of skirting boards.
 These include the most commonly found profiles in the UK, and profiles that are generally popular with the trade such as:

 - Square Edge

-There is nothing wrong with these designs as we offer these traditional skirting styles ourselves, however whilst they might be fine for certain uses, a wider choice of styles can lead to finding the perfect skirting board for your interior.
+There is nothing wrong with these designs as we offer these traditional skirting board styles ourselves, however whilst they might be fine for certain uses, a wider choice of styles can lead to finding the perfect skirting boards for your interior.

 Recreate this look with Period skirting board

 You might be looking for something to fit into a modern interior design or perhaps you want something a bit more elaborate for a period property.
 You may even want to go for a grander, more luxurious large skirting board if you have high ceilings and want to counterbalance the coving.

 As you can see, the world of skirting is bigger than the narrow focus of a large retail chain.

 MDF SKIRTING BOARD AT B&Q